Asian Markets Drop As Middle East Conflict Worries Grow - UrduPoint

 However, the Dow ended slightly higher thanks to strong earnings from JPMorgan, Citi and Wells Fargo that came on the back of elevated interest rates.

-Asia was in the red, with Tokyo, Hong Kong, Shanghai, Singapore, Seoul, Taipei, Wellington and Manila all down.
+Asia was in the red, with Tokyo off two percent, while there were also steep losses in Hong Kong, Shanghai, Singapore, Seoul, Taipei, Bangkok Wellington, Jakarta and Manila.

 Adding to the dour mood was news that the White House will tighten rules on Chinese access to chips and chip-making equipment, maintaining a long-running security standoff between the superpowers, despite moves to ease tensions.